monyhar/monyhar/monyhar/docs/adding_to_third_party.md

 ### Checking in the code directly

-If you are checking in a snapshot, please describe the source in the README.chromium file, described below.
+If you are checking in a snapshot, please describe the source in the README.monyhar file, described below.
 For security reasons, please retrieve the code as securely as you can, using HTTPS and GPG signatures if available.
-If retrieving a tarball, please do not check the tarball itself into the tree, but do list the source and the SHA-512 hash (for verification) in the README.chromium and Change List.
+If retrieving a tarball, please do not check the tarball itself into the tree, but do list the source and the SHA-512 hash (for verification) in the README.monyhar and Change List.
 The SHA-512 hash can be computed via `sha512sum` or `openssl dgst -sha512`.
 If retrieving from a git repository, please list the revision that the code was pulled from.